bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Scene refactor
 * Determine if any presence is ever rendered with different zIndex.
     * If not, PresenceSvg should get scene cubes key information from build.
-* Cubes should know their own metadata from selector, rather than passed from parent.

 # Bugs
 * Stage dimensions act like two row menu in mobile, even when not?